-Step Therapy - A utilization management tool that requires you to first try another drug to treat your medical condition before we will cover the drug your physician may have initially prescribed.
+Step Therapy - A program that requires you to first try another drug to treat your medical condition before the drug your physician may have initially prescribed may be covered.

 Supplemental Security Income (SSI) - A monthly benefit paid by the Social Security Administration to people with limited income and resources who are disabled, blind, or 65 and older.
 SSI benefits are not the same as Social Security benefits.